 - The Bad Guy: Diablo is 50% Tony Soprano and 50% Tony Montana.
 Sometimes it just feels good to be bad.
 If your alter-ego is an Italian sociopath

 - Final “True” Lamborghini: Back on December 21, 1999, a Diablo SV rolled off of the production line as the final “true” Lamborghini.
-This was because after this point, in 2000, Volkswagen put their production changes into effect.
+All subsuquent models have been guided by their corporate parents at Audi.